 - Ionic: It is free and open-source, for the management and creation of hybrid applications based on HTML5, CSS, and JS.
 It is built with Sass and optimized with Angular JS.

 - Onsen UI: It is an "open-source framework" that allows developers to adjust and install applications with elements that seem native.
 It's easy to use, you can work with or without 'Angular JS'.

 - Advantages: The app has access to all the APIs that the OS makes available to it, offers a much better user experience because it works on the device's OS, is more reliable and the performance is at its peak.

 - Disadvantages: The development process can be higher because an application must be developed for each operating system.
 It is necessary to learn the different programming languages for each operating system.
 The same code cannot be reused.

-But don't worry, the disadvantages mentioned above when building a native mobile application are reduced thanks to MCSS (Mobile Cascade Style Sheets), which allows you to create complex designs that run on both IOS and Android simultaneously.
+But don't worry, the disadvantages mentioned above when building a native mobile application are reduced thanks to MCSS (Mobile Cascading Style Sheets), which allows you to create complex designs that run on both IOS and Android simultaneously.

 The advantages and disadvantages of hybrid applications